-Medical professionals are supposed to help people but, shockingly, there have been several serial killer nurses who killed patients instead.
-Some of these nurse murderers haven't become as infamous as serial killer doctors like H. H. Holmes.
+Medical professionals are supposed to help people, but there have been several serial killer nurses who ended the lives of their patients, instead.
+Some of these nurses haven't become as infamous as serial killer doctors like H. H. Holmes.
 However, this doesn't mean their crimes against humanity were any less heinous.
-In fact, the methods that some of these nurses who killed their patients used are disturbing enough to make you think twice about going in for that checkup.
+In fact, the methods that some of these nurses used to terminate those in their care may be disturbing enough to make you think twice about going in for that checkup.

 Perhaps these individuals were able to get away with their crimes for so long because society views nurses as the ultimate caregivers.
-This makes it very difficult to consider that someone who has lost a lot of patients could actually be a killer nurse.
-The reality, though, is that every hospital worker has creepy stories about things they've seen, heard, and done.
+This makes it very difficult to consider that someone who has lost a lot of patients could actually be responsible.
+The reality, though, is that hospital workers have creepy stories about things they've seen, heard, and done.
 Medical nurses who were serial killers may not be one of the most common hospital oddities, but there have definitely been more of them than most people would ever guess.

 Amelia Dyer is one of the most notorious serial killers in history.
-Although she was convicted of only 12 murders, evidence suggests her true body count was at least 400.
-The murders took place during a 20-year time span in the late 1800s, and all of her victims were babies.
+Although she was only convicted of 12 deaths, evidence suggests her true body count was at least 400.
+Her crimes took place over a 20-year time span in the late 1800s, and all of her victims were babies.

 After he was caught in 1982, Nessen admitted to killing 27 patients at a nursing home with a lethal injection of the muscle relaxant drug suxamethonium chloride.
 However, he later recanted his confession, which extended his murder trial to five months.
 He was ultimately found guilty of killing 22 people, but it's believed his true body count is closer to 140.

 Edson Izidoro Guimarães was convicted of four murders in 2000.
 However, the nurse admitted to killing five patients, and some estimates place his probable list of victims at more than 130.
 All of these deaths happened between January and May of 1999.